 (M) Must the state tax refund offset program information be safeguarded?

 ODJFS and the county agency shall safeguard Ohio department of taxation information from unauthorized access and use.
-This information includes printed reports and on-line CRIS-E information provided to authorized personnel.
-This information may be used only as needed for the administration of the state tax refund offset program, and must be protected from overt and inadvertent disclosure.
+This information includes printed reports and on-line statewide automated eligibility system information provided to authorized personnel.
+This information may be used only as needed for the administration of the state tax refund offset program, and shall be protected from overt and inadvertent disclosure.

 Promulgated Under: 119.03